 - 1.4.2 The Local Authority has published a report on the consultation of this Scheme, on the outcomes of the consultation and any changes that have been made to the scheme. - 1.4.3 A variety of consultation methods, such as focus groups and online surveys, were used to solicit opinions.
 The Local Authority has taken account of the needs of specific groups, such as persons with a disability, or learning and support need.
-An Equality Impact Assessment has been completed in conjunction with adopting this Scheme. - 1.4.4 This Scheme will be reviewed by the Local Authority at least every two years (and more often if required, for example due to legislative or regulatory changes) in conjunction with applicants and other appropriate persons or organisations. - 1.4.5 Any major changes to this Scheme that will affect the relative priority of a large number of people have been communicated in writing (using email, letter or notification via the Scheme or Local Authority website) to potential applicants that might be affected.
+An Equality Impact Assessment has been completed in conjunction with adopting this Scheme. - 1.4.4 This Scheme will be reviewed by the Local Authority at least every two years (and more often if required, for example due to legislative or regulatory changes) in conjunction with applicants and other appropriate persons or organisations. - 1.4.5 Any major changes to this Scheme that might affect a large number of potential applicants within a specific priority group have been communicated with in writing using email, letter or notification via the Scheme or Local Authority website